Web Browser Cookies

 • The powerful flexibility provided by third-party assets allows third-party advertisements to be seamlessly “plugged-in” to web pages.

 Another way to express what we summarized above, would be to say that when a web page is displayed it can contain, and usually does, URL references to page assets existing on web servers other than the site we're visiting.
-To retrieve all of the page's content, our web browser will then — without notifying or asking us in any way — send queries to all mentioned “third-party” web servers requesting the required page assets.
+To retrieve all of the page's content, our web browser will then — without notifying or asking us in any way — send queries to all referenced “third-party” web servers requesting the required page assets.

 As we will now see, what's disturbing about this is the amount of potentially private information that's automatically sent to unknown & untrusted “third-party” organizations located anywhere on the Internet . . .